Weddel loop: Planning from 1990 to construction in 1996-1998

 In accordance with the decision taken in July 1990 to construct the Hanover–Berlin high-speed line on the northern route (via Wolfsburg) instead of the alternative southern route (through Magdeburg and Potsdam), the establishment of a connection through the stations of Wolfsburg and Brunswick was necessary.
 Although a direct connection was considered between Oebisfelde and Brunswick, this idea was dropped in the face of strong opposition from the city of Wolfsburg.

 After long discussions over the financing of a new line it was decided to reduce the project from double track to single track at an estimated cost of Deutsche Mark 300–350 million, saving DM 50 to 100 million.
 In November 1996, the Federal Ministry of Transport agreed to release DM 242 million for the project and after the finalisation of planning approvals large-scale construction began in 1997.
-Although it was originally planned to open the new line in early 1999. in May 1998 Deutsche Bahn decided to complete it at the same time as the Hanover–Berlin high-speed line, because DB considered that Hanover station would not cope with all Intercity-Express being routed that way, which would require a reversal.
+Although it was originally planned to open the new line in early 1999, in May 1998 Deutsche Bahn decided to complete it at the same time as the Hanover–Berlin high-speed line, because DB considered that Hannover Hauptbahnhof would not cope with all Intercity-Express being routed that way, which would require a reversal.
 This required work 24 hours a day, seven days a week.
 The new line was opened on 20 September 1998.